How can we help you today?

 If your domain name meets the key requirement for trademark protection, the next step is to apply for a trademark.
 The process typically involves several important steps:

-1. Prove it’s used in commerce.
-You’ll need to show that the domain is part of a real business like a store, service page, or platform actively selling something.
+2. Prove it’s used in commerce: You’ll need to show that the domain is part of a real business like a store, service page, or platform actively selling something.

-1. File an application.
-In the U.S., you can apply through the United States Patent and Trademark Office (USPTO).
+3. File an application: In the U.S., you can apply through the United States Patent and Trademark Office (USPTO).
 You’ll need to describe how you’re using the domain name and submit examples (like a screenshot of your homepage).

-1. Maintain the trademark.
-Once approved, you’ll need to keep using the domain name and file updates to maintain the trademark over time.
+4. Maintain the trademark: Once approved, you’ll need to keep using the domain name and file updates to maintain the trademark.

 Trademarking your domain name helps protect your brand and gives you stronger legal rights if someone tries to use a confusingly similar name.
 If you’re unsure about any step, it’s a good idea to work with a trademark attorney who can guide you through the process smoothly.

 Laws about domain names and intellectual property aren’t the same everywhere.
-While some countries treat domain names as business assets with strong legal protection, others are still catching up when it comes to enforcement.
+While some countries treat domain names as business assets with strong legal protection, others are still catching up in enforcement.

 Here’s a quick look at how different parts of the world handle domain names and their connection to IP: